HarshCasper/NeoAlgo/C-Plus-Plus/BEST_PRACTICES_C-PLUS-PLUS.md

 ## Introduction

 Programming style is about how we organize and document our code.
-A program written following a consistent style is easier to read, easier to correct and easier to maintain.
+A program which is written following a consistent style is easier to read, debug and maintain.

 A program may be written only once, but is read many times: